-When the village hall was built in 1991 it developed a small playground at the rear of the hall and money was later donated by a local family, the Quartermans, which was used to develop an outdoor tennis court now know as the Quartergreen.
+When the village hall was re built in 1991 it developed a small playground at the rear of the hall and money was later donated by 2 local families, the Quartermans and the Pains, to develop an outdoor tennis court now known as the Quartergreen.

-In 2009 there was a community project to develop Bowens Field (a playing field in the centre of the village which had been donated by a previous Chair of the Parish Council) and provide access via a footpath from Stourport Road through to the rear of the village hall.
+In 2009 S106 money from the houses on Fountain Court was used to purchase a field on behalf of the Parish for recreational use.
+This field was named after the previous Chair of the Parish Council, Doug Bowen.
+Bowen’s Field provides access via a footpath from Stourport Road through to the rear of the village hall.
 Thanks to this project the Quartergreen area and playground have excellent access to car parking and are at the centre of the village, next to the school and doctors surgery.

 A grant from Malvern Hills District Council enabled the changing room at the court to be completely refurbished and in 2016, thanks to money from the Bloor Homes development in the village, there has been a total refurbishment of the tennis court which is now a multi-sport area.
 New equipment is now in place in the children’s play area and an adult exercise trail along the pathway from the court into Bowens Field has been installed.
 Care was taken to ensure that the play area and access path were suitable for wheelchairs and children’s pushchairs to enable everyone to enjoy the facilities.